 - Leadville 100 Mile – 952 started in 2013, 497 finishers.
 DNF folks all survived.

 Note we only include single (or staggered start) races in this list with a single distance and single finish.
-So races like Tough Mudder, Spartan Race, etc. which have multiple different start times throughout a day or weekend are not included.
+All day events like Tough Mudder, Spartan Race, etc. which have multiple different start times throughout a day or weekend are not included.
 We love those races — they are some of the biggest out there.
 While they share similar DNA — they are a whole different species than a typical trail race.
 If an event has more than one distance, we don’t combine the different events to get a total – we view them as different races.

 We hope you can join us for the Leatherman’s Loop soon!
 Sign up for our email list here.